 One of the best things about vinyl flooring is that it's very easy to clean.
 A quick sweep-up or vacuuming followed by a damp mopping takes care of most cleaning you'll ever need to do.
-When the vinyl gets stained or scuffed, or if you've neglected it for a long time, it will require some deeper cleaning, but even this is relatively easy.
-Vinyl also doesn't need any special cleaners, restorers or protective products, such as wax or polish.
+When the vinyl gets stained or scuffed, or if you've neglected it for a long time, it will require some deep cleaning, but even this is relatively easy.
+Vinyl also doesn't need any special floor cleaners, restorers or protective products, such as wax or polish.
 Modern "no-wax" vinyl flooring of all types is made to last for many years just as it is.
-Keep it clean with frequent sweeping and mopping and it will remain the same simple, low-maintenance material is was designed to be.
+Just clean vinyl floors with frequent sweeping and mopping and it will remain the same simple, low-maintenance material is was designed to be.

-Of all the cleaning you can do, regular sweeping or vacuuming will benefit your vinyl the most.
+Of all the floor cleaning you can do, regular sweeping or vacuuming will benefit your vinyl the most.
 This is because grit and loose dirt are your floor's worst enemies.
 Gritty material comes in on our shoes and is ground into the flooring as we walk, creating tiny pits and scratches in the surface.
 These little blemishes eventually dull and discolor the floor and ultimately destroy the protective wear layer of the vinyl.
-In short, the more often you sweep or vacuum, the longer your floor will last.
+In short, the more often you sweep or vacuum to remove dirt, the longer your floor will last.

 Regular Cleaning for Vinyl Flooring

 Once you've swept or sucked up the dirt, dust and grit from your vinyl, all it usually needs is a damp mopping with warm water.
-People often they need some kind of soap on a floor, but inexplicably, they tend to apply this rule only to hard flooring.
-Carpeting gets a soap treatment at most once a year when the carpet is professionally cleaned, yet people seem to think that vinyl flooring requires weekly soap.
+There's no need for a special cleaning solution or soap on the floor.
 The fact is that most dirt and grime on vinyl comes up just fine with nothing more than warm water.

-Damp mopping vinyl means just that: damp.
+Of all the cleaning tips to pay attention to, know this: damp mopping vinyl means just that: damp.
 Before applying it to the floor, always wring out the mop to prevent excessive amounts of water or, worse, pooling water.
-Vinyl tiles and planks, which have numerous seams, can be damaged by excess water, as can the subflooring under the vinyl.
+Vinyl tiles and planks, which have numerous seams, can be damaged by excess water, as can the subflooring under the vinyl, so be sure to stick with a damp mop.
 The best type of mop for most vinyl is a sponge mop or a microfiber mop.

-If you want to add a cleaning agent to your mop water, add 1 cup of vinegar (white or apple cider) to 1 gallon of water.
+If you want to add a cleaning agent to your mop water, add 1 cup of apple cider vinegar (or white vinegar) to 1 gallon of hot water to create a water solution.
 The mild acidity of vinegar adds a modest boost of cleaning power to water and has some (if very limited) disinfecting properties.
 It's also a good choice for vinyl because it's non-abrasive and won't damage the resilient surface, and it doesn't leave a soapy or oily residue, which only attracts dirt.
-You don't have to rinse after mopping with water and vinegar, but it doing so helps to remove the vinegar smell, if that bothers you.
+Rinsing after mopping with water and vinegar solution isn't necessary, but it doing so helps to remove the vinegar smell, if that bothers you.
 If you don't rinse, the smell dissipates soon after the floor dries and vinegar evaporates.
 Don't add scented oils or soaps to the mixture to help combat the odor, as these will just leave a residue.

 In case you're wondering, there's nothing special about cleaning vinyl planks vs. tiles or sheet vinyl.
 All types of vinyl should be swept and mopped as needed, and the same cleaners work on all standard vinyl materials.
 If your floors have deep grooves, you can clean them with a nylon-bristle brush or an old toothbrush and wipe out the grooves with a slightly dampened sponge or a microfiber cloth.